johngiml/Covid-Detection-From-Xray-Images/README.md

 # Covid-Detection-From-Xray-Images
 Hello,
 This is a repository for detecting Covid-19 from X-ray images.
 We need three types of X-ray images.
 This detection is based on anteroposterior x-ray images.
+The details of the performance of CNN architectures and all the steps I went through are given in

 1. x ray images with COVID (anteroposterior pics)
 2. x ray images without COVID (anteroposterior pics)